-If you do decide to convert to a Roth, the taxes you'll owe with respect to the conversion will generally be based on the value of the investments in your IRA at the time.
+Before converting your IRA, there are important tax rules and considerations.
+If you do decide to convert to a Roth, the taxes you'll owe for the conversion generally will be based on the value of the investments in your IRA at the time.
 Whatever amount you convert may be included as part of your taxable income in that year.

 Keep your end goal in mind when deciding to convert to a Roth.
 Consider these factors: